Ha-Mundo/chef-wise/README.md

 All requests to Hugging Face go through a serverless backend (/api/get-recipe) to keep your key secure.

-Do not use process.env.HF_ACCESS_TOKEN in your frontend code — it will be exposed at build time.
+Do not use process.env.VITE_HF_ACCESS_TOKEN in your frontend code — it will be exposed at build time.

 ## ⚙️ Deployment
 ### Deploying with Vercel: